NuiQuant/linkit-7688-building/README.md

 ## Build the firmware from sources

 This section describes how to build OpenWRT for LinkIt Smart 7688 from source codes.
-1. Install prerequisite packages for building the firmware [https://openwrt.org/docs/guide-developer/toolchain/install-buildsystem](https://openwrt.org/docs/guide-developer/toolchain/install-buildsystem):
+1. Install prerequisite packages for building the firmware:

     ```
     $ sudo apt update